CHURCH as we emerge from a PANDEMIC

 We will continue to encourage physical distancing (especially indoors) and to discourage hand-shaking and the like.

-The Session feels this plan is comfortable and safe because:
+The Session continues to feel that this is reasonable and safe because:

 - Our vaccination rate in our worshipping community is very high.
 Vaccination is key to safely resuming activities!